Are flights included?

 Yes.
-If you are booking from outside the UK, we will quote you on a flight-inclusive price, or you can book online at the non-flight price.
+If you are booking from outside the UK, we can quote you for a flight-inclusive price, or you can book online at the non-flight price.

 Where should I change money?

 Foreign currency of all kinds may be exchanged at the airport, banks, post offices, most hotels or licensed exchange agencies in large cities.
-ATMs are widespread and card widely accepted.
+ATMs are widespread and cards widely accepted.

 How much spending money will I need?

-If you’re not a high-roller, you should be able to get by on about £50, including fuel.
+If you’re not a high-roller, you should be able to get by on about £50 per day, including fuel.
 Israel is not a ‘budget’ destination, with costs like food and fuel being very similar to what you’d spend in Europe and the UK.

 Will I have to share a room?